i-schuyler/unified-ev-tester/README.md

 Contributions are welcome when they align with the project’s goals and philosophy.

 - Bug reports are appreciated
-- Pull requests should be focused and well-scoped
+- Pull requests should be focused, minimal, and well-scoped
 - Feature requests may be considered, but are not guaranteed

-Please keep in mind that this project values **clarity and restraint** over expansion.
+This project prioritizes **clarity, safety, and restraint** over breadth or rapid expansion.

 ---